makhlaghi/attaavv/README.md

 any non-numeric elements, the program will either abort and notify the user or change the value to a defined value.
-This is a very simple program, only meant to do the most basic input and output of tabular numerical data in a nicely formated way.
+This is a very simple program, only meant to do the most basic input and output of tabular numerical data in a nicely formatted way.

 attaavv is not a standalone program, it is made to be placed inside a C program in order to read an ascii table and save the